imarc/ops/README.md

 will load a `docker-compose.ops.yml` file.
 The compose files that are loaded can be configured with the `OPS_COMPOSE_FILE` option.

-A generic docker-compose.ops.yml file.
-The most important
+Here is generic docker-compose.ops.yml file:

     version: '2'